prakashgyan/mafiamanagerirl/backend/README.md

 Authentication uses signed JWT cookies.
 The WebSocket manager keeps per-game rooms and rebroadcasts serialized state when Firestore documents change.

+## Logging

+Logging is powered by [Loguru](https://loguru.readthedocs.io).
+Verbosity automatically adapts to the configured environment:

+- `development` / `test`: rich, colorized debug logs with stack traces to ease troubleshooting.
+- `staging`: concise structured info-level logs suitable for shared environments.
+- `production`: warning-level output only, keeping noise to a minimum.

+Data-layer operations and key API handlers emit structured debug events.
+Sensitive fields such as passwords are automatically redacted before they reach the log stream.

 ## Testing

 ```bash